kashifmahmud/CBM_Kashif/README.md

 All necessary raw data files that are called in the R scripts are stored in "rawdata" folder for easy access.

-The "outcome" folder holds all the results (including figures, processed data tables) produced from the CBM MCMC anlysis.
+The "output" folder holds all the results (including figures, processed data tables) produced from the CBM MCMC anlysis.

 All the functions used in the R project are stored in the "Rfunctions" folder.